MobileUpLLC/Utils/README.md

 ### 6. Button

 Added a basic button that you can work with and xib.
-Just inherit your button from the ```Button``` class in the inspector To use the button in yourself , you need to set:
+Just inherit your button from the ```Button``` class in the inspector.
+To use the button in yourself , you need to set:
 1. Type = Custom
 2. Style = [Default](https://stackoverflow.com/questions/71137424/custom-uibutton-imageedgeinsets-titleedgeinsets-not-working)